Surgical Correction of Calcaneal and Ankle Malunions

 Lateral Wall Exostectomy and Peroneal Tendon Management

-- Exostectomy: Perform a lateral wall exostectomy using an osteotome or oscillating saw.
+- Exostectomy: Perform a lateral wall exostectomy using a sharp 1-inch osteotome or an oscillating saw.
+The excision must be flush with the lateral border of the subtalar joint.
 The excised bone should be preserved in a sterile basin, as it serves as an excellent source of autograft for the subsequent subtalar arthrodesis.

-- Tendon Examination: Examine the peroneal tendons for dislocation, tears, or stenosis.
+- Tendon Examination: Examine the peroneal tendons for dislocation, longitudinal split tears, or severe stenosis.
 In many ankles with obvious preoperative tendon subluxation, the simple removal of the lateral wall exostosis allows the tendons to fall back into their anatomic position behind the fibula, requiring no further stabilization.

 - Sheath Evaluation: The peroneal tendon sheath must be entered distally with a Freer elevator to evaluate for proximal sheath stenosis.

-- Tenolysis: If stenosis is identified, incise the sheath over a length of 2 to 3 cm along the undersurface of the subperiosteal flap to perform a thorough tenolysis.
+- Tenolysis and Repair: If stenosis is identified, incise the sheath over a length of 2 to 3 cm along the undersurface of the subperiosteal flap to perform a thorough tenolysis.
+Debride any degenerative tendinosis and tubularize longitudinal tears with 4-0 non-absorbable suture.

-- Retinaculum Reconstruction: If persistent peroneal tendon dislocation is identified after exostectomy, reconstruct the superior peroneal retinaculum through a small, separate incision in the flap.
+- Retinaculum Reconstruction: If persistent peroneal tendon dislocation is identified after exostectomy, reconstruct the superior peroneal retinaculum through a small, separate incision in the flap, anchoring it to the posterolateral fibula using suture anchors.

 Subtalar Joint Preparation and Distraction

-For Type II and Type III malunions, a subtalar arthrodesis is required.
+For Type II and Type III malunions, a structural subtalar arthrodesis is required to restore height and eliminate arthritic pain.

-- Joint Debridement: Denude the remaining articular cartilage from the posterior, middle, and anterior facets of the subtalar joint.
+- Joint Debridement: Denude the remaining articular cartilage and dense sclerotic subchondral bone from the posterior, middle, and anterior facets of the subtalar joint using sharp curettes and a high-speed burr.

 - Subchondral Drilling: Prepare the inferior talar and superior calcaneal osseous surfaces using a 2.5-mm drill bit.
-Create multiple perforations within the subchondral bone to promote robust vascular ingrowth and osteogenesis.
+Create multiple perforations within the subchondral bone to promote robust vascular ingrowth, accessing the cancellous bone marrow to facilitate osteogenesis.

 - Fluoroscopic Verification: Verify the distraction under fluoroscopy to determine the exact height restoration required.
 The talar head must align anatomically with the navicular.
 This alignment indicates the successful restoration of the medial column, the normal angle of talar declination, and the talocalcaneal angle.